Alfresco/docs-alfresco/federation-services/latest/config/index.md

 As a default, the parent paths of files are absolute, and will include the root folder All Files as well as any folders above the configured ones.
 When this box is checked, only folder paths up to the "crawled" folders will be included.

 > **Tip:** If we have the file `/AFolder/subfolder/testfile.txt` at our root in Box, and we migrate `subfolder`, the file's final parent path will be `/All Files/AFolder/subfolder/`.
-With the truncate option checked, it will be `/subfolder/testfile.txt`
+With the truncate option checked, it will be `/subfolder/testfile.txt`.

 ##### Job Configuration (Output)

 > **Tip:** The upload APIs for box are different from most others used by Federation Services.
+Make sure your firewall is set to `allow upload.box.com`, or you will receive the error:
+>
+> ```text
-Make sure your firewall is set to `allow upload.box.com`, or you will receive the error: `Error while uploading file <filename>.pdf Extended Response is: Couldn't connect to the Box API due to a network error`.
+> Error while uploading file <filename>.pdf Extended Response is: Couldn't connect to the Box API due to a network error.
+> ```

 **Output Specification**